Sunshine Susie

-Sunshine Susie is a 1931 British musical comedy film directed by Victor Saville and starring Renate Müller, Jack Hulbert, and Owen Nares.
+Sunshine Susie (also known as The Office Girl) is a 1931 British musical comedy film directed by Victor Saville and starring Renate Müller, Jack Hulbert, and Owen Nares.
 The film was shot at Islington Studios with sets designed by Alex Vetchinsky.
 It was based on a novel by István Szomaházy.
-An alternate German-language version The Private Secretary was made, also starring Renate Müller.
+An alternate German-language version The Private Secretary (1931) was made, also starring Renate Müller.

-It is also known under the alternative title The Office Girl.
 The film established Müller as a star in Britain.

 Synopsis

 A young German woman moves to Vienna to seek work.
 With the assistance of Herr Hassell, a friendly commissionaire and budding conductor, she gains a job as a typist with a banking firm.
 Unknown to her, the man she takes to be a lowly clerk with the company who romances her at the local beer garden. is in fact the bank's director.